Earn up to 3.56% APY2. No account fees. No minimum balances.

 3. Collect Security Deposits

 Easily collect security deposits from tenants via bank transfers (ACH payments), mobile check deposits, or wire transfers.
-Security deposit funds will be added to the virtual account you set up for each tenant or rental property.
+Add security deposit funds to the virtual account you set up for each tenant or rental property.

 You can also set up separate accounts to collect rent online.
 Automated payments, late fees, and reminders help tenants stay on track so you get paid on time.